twoweee/dedetracker/README.md

 Everything is work in progress, even the structure and readme.

+Currently working in the **main** branch solely because there is no *working* version, so there isn't really much to break as I'm building things out.
+Once there is an actual version I will add at least a dev branch.

 To do soon:
 - structure better,
 - write better commetns in PseudoHeapManager and a better readme,